Object Oriented Programming (OOPs) in MATLAB

-Object-Oriented Programming (OOPs) in MATLAB is similar to many conventional programming languages like Java, Python etc except the syntax.
+Object-Oriented Programming (OOPs) in MATLAB is similar to many conventional programming languages like Java, Python, etc except the syntax.
 The important feature of OOPs is, it enables you to combine data and it’s associated actions (methods/functions) into objects.
-Compared to other languages, such as C++, Java etc, Object-Oriented Programming will be much faster in MATLAB which enables you to solve complex computing applications.
-There are certain features in OOPs which can be used for solving complex problems, providing security to the data etc.
+Compared to other languages, such as C++, Java, etc, Object-Oriented Programming will be much faster in MATLAB which enables you to solve complex computing applications.
+There are certain features in OOPs that can be used for solving complex problems, providing security to the data, etc.

 OOPs features supported by MATLAB are:

 Now let’s dive into some examples to understand the above concepts better.

 A Class is a template/blueprint defined by a user using which objects are created.
 It comprises of a set of attributes and methods which are used for object entities.
 A Constructor is a method/function, defined with the same name of the class, and it initializes the classes with certain values passed through the calling function (i.e Constructor).
 Defining a constructor is optional as in many other languages.
 MATLAB syntax is quite peculiar compared to other conventional programming languages.